MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

   * Suited for high query rates
   * Local SSD for low latency I/O
 * **Storage optimized SKUs** -
-  * Provides larger storage options of 1TB to 4TB per Engine node
+  * Provides larger storage options of 1 TB to 4 TB per Engine node
   * Suited for workloads that require caching large data sizes
   * In some SKUs, premium managed disk storage is attached to the engine node instead of Local SSD for hot data storage
 * **Isolate Compute SKUs** -